-We believe that the important learning experiences that a school provides happen in and outside of the classroom, and our vibrant and varied student activities and extra-curricular programs are vital in allowing us to achieve our goals of educating the mind, body and spirit of our students.
+We believe that the important learning experiences that a school provides happen in and outside of the classroom, and our vibrant and varied student activities and co-curricular programs are vital in allowing us to achieve our goals of educating the mind, body and spirit of our students.

-We learn many of our most profound and lasting lessons in extra-curricular activities, where we can learn life lessons such as how to win with grace and lose with dignity, and where we have opportunities to work productively with others and be part of a team.
+We learn many of our most profound and lasting lessons in co-curricular activities, where we can learn life lessons such as how to win with grace and lose with dignity, and where we have opportunities to work productively with others and be part of a team.
 Each of these events are profound learning opportunities and assist young people to build resilience and shape their characters.
 At TSAC we are also committed to providing opportunities for every student to be at their best.

 For some students, they are at their best in their co-curricular undertakings – and we encourage, value and celebrate their contributions.
 Research strongly supports students being active participants in co-curricular programs and through their involvement, having great opportunities to develop a range of important attributes, many of which link back positively to academic achievement.
 Teamwork, self-discipline, organisational skills and the development of emotional intelligence and resilience form some of the clear benefits of such involvement.
 Whichever sport, club or activity your child chooses or participates in, we are confident that they will receive committed coaching, tuition, encouragement and support which will be rewarding.
-Our extra-curricular programs are designed to allow casual participation for those that simply want to give soemthing a try, while also giving elite performers the opportunity to pursue excellence.
+Our co-curricular programs are designed to allow casual participation for those that simply want to give something a try, while also giving elite performers the opportunity to pursue excellence.

 The College provides sporting opportunities for all students in Senior School.
 The College is a member of the Greater Brisbane Conference (GBC) and competes throughout the year against independent schools in a range of sports and carnivals.
 The College fosters a philosophy of participation for all, and values the importance of physical activity in a young person’s life.
-Our extra-curricular activities are designed to offer opportunities for skill development, good sportsmanship and team spirit.
+Our co-curricular activities are designed to offer opportunities for skill development, good sportsmanship and team spirit.
 All students are encouraged to participate in the wide variety of activities offered, which provides options for the casual sportsperson who just wants to take part for fun, and those elite athletes who aspire to excellence or careers in sport.
 Students have the opportunity of playing Saturday sport against other GBC Schools that encourages a healthy inter-school competition using a home and away fixture system, with a GBC Grand Final being played at the end of the term in each of the respective sports.
 Advanced teams also have the opportunity to compete in elite external competitions such as the All Schools Touch Championships, Queensland Schools Volleyball Championships, Uhlsport Cup (Soccer) and the Brisbane Christian Schools (BCS) Sports Association in a variety of sports.
 Fixtures are played after school during the week.
 Talented athletes also have the opportunity to advance through the Representative Met West School Sport Program.

 Clubs and Activities

 Providing leadership opportunities to all students is a vital part of the Senior Years.
-All Senior students are encouraged to develop their own leadership potential through our Leadership Program that asks
+All Senior students are encouraged to develop their own leadership potential through our Leadership Program that asks students to:

 - Understand different strengths that individuals might bring as a leader